The-Politico/django-slack-forms/docs/Integrating-An-API.md

 ## PUT

 PUT requests to your API should be treated as requests to update an existing record in the database.
-Your form should have it's `Webhook` field set to this API endpoint.
+Your form should have it's `Endpoint` field set to this API endpoint.
 It will receive the endpoint payload (see [Configuring An Endpoint](Configuring-An-Endpoint.md)) and should verify the request and update the record accordingly.
 PUT requests also have the Id of the record that should be updated in the `data_id` property of the `slackform_meta_data` dictionary.

 #### Example